N2Android/thean-hoogenboezem-Android-assessment/README.md

 - [x] Bug 1: On the about screen, there seems to be a layout issue with the question.
 - [x] Bug 2: The preselected answer is not visible.
 - [x] Bug 3: When changing the answer to a question no selection is visible.
-# TODO [x] Changing the answer does not persist for the question view
+- [x] Bug Changing the answer does not persist for the question view

 ## Profile View
 For designs check out the ***profile_view_designs*** folder in ***assets***.